MicrosoftDocs/win32/desktop-src/shell/how-to-implement-autorun-startup-applications.md

 ---
-Description: 'There are essentially no constraints on how to write an AutoRun startup application.' ms.assetid: '6D95E5F0-8D93-47A8-9D8C-49CBDCA150A7'
+Description: There are essentially no constraints on how to write an AutoRun startup application. ms.assetid: 6D95E5F0-8D93-47A8-9D8C-49CBDCA150A7
-title: How to Implement AutoRun Startup Applications
+title: How to Implement AutoRun Startup Applications ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Implement AutoRun Startup Applications